MarkBe999/Magisk-on-VMOS/README.md

 # Magisk on VMOS
 Magisk successfully installed on VMOS - but Magisk can't work properly

 ***Only MagiskSU.
-Unfortunately, Magisk Hide and Magisk module cannot work.
+Unfortunately, MagiskHide cannot hide root and Magisk module cannot work.
 This is a experimental feature.
 If you want modules then don't expect it to work.
 Modules like MigiskHideProps are not working.
 So don't expect much.​***

 ***As of now there is no working way for passing SafetyNet for playing games and apps that use it.***

+**No benefit of replacing old root with Magisk**

 <img src="https://i.imgur.com/Ny1ekVY.png" />